mokyen/gtest_ct/README.md

 **R5**: WHERE different translation units require different behavior, the system SHALL allow enabling/disabling compile-time failures per translation unit, with global configuration taking precedence.

-**R6**: WHEN runtime reporting is preferred, the system SHALL collect compile-time failures and report them during test execution, ensuring:
+**R6**: WHEN runtime reporting is preferred, the system SHALL collect compile-time failures and report them during unit test execution, ensuring:
 - **R6.1**: All compile-time errors are caught and reported without missing any
 - **R6.2**: Compile-time and runtime results can be compared for validation